Whether you’re making burgers on the outside grill or searing them on your stove with a skillet, it’s important to know how to cook it.

-When cooking burgers, use cooking oil with a high smoke point.
-The five best supermarket oils for the job are avocado oil, rice bran oil, safflower oil, corn oil, and sunflower oil.
+When preparing burgers in a skillet on the stove, use a cooking oil with a high smoke point.
+Some of the best types of cooking oil for the job are avocado oil, corn oil, sunflower oil, and rice bran oil.

 To help you pick, here’s my chart of the smoke point of cooking oils and fats: